awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-view-principals.md

 # View principals sharing with you<a name="working-with-shared-view-principals"></a>

 You can view a list of all the principals that are sharing resources with you\.
-You can see which resources and resource shares they are sharing with you\.
+You can see which resources and resource shares they're sharing with you\.

 ------
 #### [ Console ]